openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 - garage doors (UP, DOWN, STOP control of a garage door).
 IO Homecontrol devices are allowed to set exact position of a garage door (0-100%)
 - awnings (UP, DOWN, STOP control of an awning).
 IO Homecontrol devices are allowed to set exact position of an awning (0-100%)
 - on/off switches (connected by RTS, IO protocol or supported by USB stick - z-wave, enocean, ..)
+- light switches (similar to on/off)
+- light sensors (luminance value)
+- occupancy sensors (OPEN/CLOSE contact)
+- smoke sensors (OPEN/CLOSE contact)
-- action groups (can execute predefined Tahoma action - groups of steps, e.g. send to all roller shutters DOWN command, one by one)
+- action groups (scenarios which can execute predefined Tahoma group of steps, e.g. send to all roller shutters DOWN command, one by one)

-Currently only Somfy Tahoma device has been tested.
+Both Somfy Tahoma and Somfy Connexoon gateways have been confirmed working.

 ## Discovery